pytest-dev/pytest/doc/en/example/markers.rst

     @pytest.mark.xfail(condition, reason=None, run=True, raises=None, strict=False): mark the test function as an expected failure if eval(condition) has a True value.
 Optionally specify a reason for better reporting and run=False if you don't even want to execute the test function.
 If only specific exception(s) are expected, you can list them in raises, and if the test fails in other ways, it will be reported as a true failure.
 See https://docs.pytest.org/en/latest/skipping.html

-    @pytest.mark.parametrize(argnames, argvalues): call a test function multiple times passing in different arguments in turn. argvalues generally needs to be a list of values if argnames specifies only one name or a list of tuples of values if argnames specifies multiple names.
-Example: @parametrize('arg1', [1,2]) would lead to two calls of the decorated test function, one with arg1=1 and another with arg1=2.see https://docs.pytest.org/en/latest/parametrize.html for more info and examples.
+    @pytest.mark.parameterize(argnames, argvalues): call a test function multiple times passing in different arguments in turn. argvalues generally needs to be a list of values if argnames specifies only one name or a list of tuples of values if argnames specifies multiple names.
+Example: @parameterize('arg1', [1,2]) would lead to two calls of the decorated test function, one with arg1=1 and another with arg1=2.see https://docs.pytest.org/en/latest/parameterize.html for more info and examples.

     @pytest.mark.usefixtures(fixturename1, fixturename2, ...): mark tests as needing all of the specified fixtures. see https://docs.pytest.org/en/latest/fixture.html#usefixtures